-a detour from that it is received from its primary next-hop.
-In this regard, FIR resembles U-turn alternates but it is much more generic than that (works for alternates more than twohops away).
+In a nutshell, in FIR a router detects that a packet is on a detour from that it is received from its primary next-hop.
+In this regard, FIR resembles U-turn alternates but it is much more generic than that (works for alternates more than two-hops away).
 As we have seen, it also generalizes Not-via in that it does not need additional not-via addresses to identify the failure, it can infer this information.
-It is remarkable how FIR predates both these proposals, yet the main ideas keep on being rediscovered in various forms until today [183].
+It is remarkable how FIR predates both these proposals, yet the main ideas keep on being rediscovered in various forms until today [187].

 FIR is remarkably elegant, simple, and fully distributed, and it also provides full failure case coverage, including node failures (see below).
 On the negative side, interfacespecific forwarding is still not available in the standard IP data plane: while most 3rd generation routers store a separate forwarding table at each line card, management and monitoring APIs to these per-interface forwarding tables have never been standardized.
 In addition, FIR may create persistent loops when more than one link simultaneously fail.
-To address these issues, [201] extends FIR to handle node failures, [165], [197] generalizes this method to asymmetric link costs and inter-AS links, [198] provides a version that is guaranteed to be loop-free at the cost of increasing forwarding path lengths somewhat, while [196], [199], [202] present further modifications to the backup next-hop selection procedure based on interface-specific forwarding to handle, among others, double link failures.
+To address these issues, [205] extends FIR to handle node failures, [168], [201] generalizes this method to asymmetric link costs and inter-AS links, [202] provides a version that is guaranteed to be loop-free at the cost of increasing forwarding path lengths somewhat, while [200], [203], [206] present further modifications to the backup next-hop selection procedure based on interface-specific forwarding to handle, among others, double link failures.